Maxlinn/LLaVA-4V/README.md

 Then specifying the models in the following model zoo.

+## Note

+The training is done on 8x80G gpus on 1 node, the settings are the same as llava-v1.5 unless stated otherwise.

 ## Model Zoo

-- The training is done on 8x80G gpus on 1 node, the settings are the same as llava-v1.5 unless stated otherwise.
 - For stage-1 training, we use deepspeed zero2 by default.
 But for 13b we use zero3 and `gradient_accumulate_steps=2` and half `per_device_batch_size` to avoid OOM.

 | Name                                | Comment                          | Stage | Checkpoint                                                   | LLM             | Vision Encoder | Projection |
 | ----------------------------------- | -------------------------------- | ----- | ------------------------------------------------------------ | --------------- | -------------- | ---------- |